As coronavirus looms over sports world, fans must ask themselves some tough questions

 There are no hard-and-fast rules about holding sporting events during a potential pandemic.
 As Ralph Morton, executive director of the Seattle Sports Commission, said, “You have to listen to the experts and determine what’s best.”

-There is little precedent, either, unless you want to go back 100 years to the Spanish Flu pandemic in 1918.
+There is little precedent, either, unless you want to go back 100 years to the Spanish flu pandemic in 1918.
 The 1919 Stanley Cup Final, in which the Seattle Metropolitans were trying to duplicate their 1917 title, was canceled after five games because of an outbreak of the Spanish flu in Seattle.
 It’s the only time in history the Stanley Cup wasn’t completed once begun.

 The one governing rule, of course, should be that public health is the foremost consideration.
 But determining the extent of that risk is no simple thing.
 In the same Washington Post article, del Rio summarized the knottiness of the NCAA dilemma by quoting Jeffrey P. Koplan, former director of the Centers of Disease Control and Prevention: